 ✎ The United States, the United Kingdom, and France used various islands for nuclear testing.
 Radiation fallout continues to be an environmental concern.
 Typhoons, tsunamis, volcanic activity, earthquakes, and flooding create devastation on the islands.
 Fresh water can be a valuable resource, as it is in short supply on many islands.

 This is the end of Guest Hollow’s Geography & Cultures Online Textbook!
-If you used our full geography curriculum, please consider leaving a review (via the review tab) on our store page.
+If you used our full geography curriculum, please consider leaving a review.
 If you just used the online textbook by itself, please leave your comments below and let us know what you thought of our free geography book.

 Check out more Guest Hollow curricula!
 We have math-free chemistry, a terrific literature-based American history program, and other award-winning curricula you don’t want to miss!

 New Guinea By LocationPapuaNewGuinea.svg:ByRei-arturptenRei-artur blogderivative work: Abhijitsathe (talk), MagentaGreen – LocationPapuaNewGuinea.svg, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=7931668

 Oceania By User:Kahuroa – Outline: File:World2Hires filled mercator.svg; Map information based on Vaka Moana: Voyages of the Ancestors – the discovery and settlement of the Pacific, ed K.R.
 Howe, 2008, p57., Public Domain, https://commons.wikimedia.org/w/index.php?curid=61904861